cjacker/opensource-toolchain-stm8/README.md

 TODO, at least provide some examples and project templates.

 # Flashing/Programming
-There is two flashing tools for STM8 you can use under linux, it depends on how you connect the development board to PC.
+There is two flashing tools for STM8 you can use with linux, it depends on how you wire up the development board to PC.

+It may be a little bit weird, but you should understand that 'If you want to enable UART flashing support, you have to have a STLINK adapter and use stm8flash to flash a special firmware first' or 'you have an empty development board never flashed with STLINK'

 ## for STLINK adapter
-You can use STLINK SWIM to connect STM8 development board to PC linux, the PROS is that it does support flashing and debugging. the CONS is that you need buy a STLINK adapter and wire it up, it not very convenient since a lot of developement board today have a USB/UART chip on board.
-But you need activate BSL and 'BSL activate' under linux need a STLINK and stm8flash, it's better for you to prepare one STLINK adapter.
+You can use STLINK SWIM interface to connect STM8 development board to PC linux, the PROS is it does support flashing and debugging. the CONS is you have to buy a STLINK adapter and wire it up.
+But If you need to activate STM8 bootloader(BSL) under linux, a STLINK adapter and stm8flash are mandary.

 You need have gcc/libusb development package installed before building and installing stm8flash: